 i.
 Sound monitors alert you to stirring or crying and most have a visual display so you can see if baby’s awake even with the volume turned down low.
 The Motorola Digital Wall Plug Audio Monitor (MBP8) is a good entry level model.

 ii.
-Video monitors leave you in no doubt whether little one’s sparko or absolutely very wide awake thanks mum!
+Video monitors like this BT Digital Video Monitor 1000 leave you in no doubt whether little one’s sparko or absolutely very wide awake thanks mum!
 Look for ones with Mission Impossible style infrared night vision.

 iii.
-Movement monitors like the Angelcare Deluxe Sound & Movement Monitor have an under-the-mattress sensor pad which alerts you if no movement is detected for 20 seconds.
+Movement monitors like the Angelcare AC1100 Video with Movement & Sound Monitor have an under-the-mattress sensor pad which alerts you if no movement is detected for 20 seconds.
 Some parents find it reassuring, others find it nerve wracking; it’s a completely personal choice.

 2. Can I use the monitor everywhere?